 Whilst you do not have any legal responsibilities for Health and Safety we would suggest that it is still in your best interests to give it some attention.
 A contractor or consultant who is informed and diligent about their Health and Safety obligations will most likely be conscientious in the other aspects of their work.
 As part of you selection process ask your principle contractor about their Health and Safety procedures and their previous record.

-If you are project managing your self build, employing trades directly and not using a main contractor, then again, as a domestic client you don't have any client duties under CDM.
+If you are project managing your self build, employing trades directly and not using a main contractor, your are still a domestic client.

 However, as the person controlling the work on site, you do have duties under CDM which are proportional to the degree of control you have over the work.
 The duties cover physical safeguards which need to be provided to prevent danger.